 The issue of bot traffic on Google Ads and other paid campaigns is one that has become well known in recent years.
 And with Elon Musk raising the issue of bots on Twitter this year, it’s become an issue that is now in the public eye.

-Although you can spot bot traffic in Google Analytics, identifying what is going on is not so straightforward.
-There are many different types of bot, some good, some bad.
-And understanding which to block can be tricky.
+Thanks to Google Analytics, spotting bot traffic is not impossible.
+However, identifying what is going on is not so straightforward.
+There are many different types of bots, some good, some bad, and understanding which to block can be tricky.

 As a digital marketer, you’ve probably heard a lot about bot traffic and the need to block it.
 But how do you spot it in Google Analytics?
 What is this bot traffic even doing on your website?
 And, probably most importantly, how can you stop bot traffic from doing whatever bad stuff it’s trying to do?